Yuhaooooo/ntu-nlp/README.md

 ```

 ##### Note:
-1. You need to edit the pos_tag.py file so that the csv_file_path in the main() is correctly pointing to the data.csv you downloaded.  <br/>
+1. You need to edit the most_freq_adj.py file so that the csv_file_path is correctly pointing to the data.csv you downloaded.   <br/>

 ```python
 if __name__ == "__main__":